The health insurance market in Maine offers many plan choices to businesses with 50 or fewer full-time equivalent employees.

 - Small Business Health Insurance Premium Relief Program (runs 11/1/21-4/30/23)

 Cost Sharing.
 Depending on the plan, the insurance company will pay a certain amount of medical expenses and you and your employees will pay the rest.
-The Affordable Care Act (ACA) has created standardized levels of coverage into metal levels — Bronze, Silver, Gold and Platinum – to more easily compare plans.
-In general, plans with lower cost-sharing will have higher premiums, and plans with lower premiums will have higher cost-sharing.
+The Affordable Care Act (ACA) has created standardized levels of coverage into metal levels — Bronze, Silver, Gold and Platinum – to make comparing plans a bit easier.
+A recent Maine law requires health insurers to now offer standardized plans called "Clear Choice".
+Each Clear Choice plan design has the same cost sharing, regardless of the insurer offering the plan, allowing you to focus on benefit differences and quality.

 Service.
 A company’s track record is an important consideration; a company that provides superior customer service may be worth additional cost.
 The Bureau’s Health, Disability and Long-Term Care Insurance Complaint Comparison (PDF) provides the rate of consumer complaints received by some of the companies selling health insurance in Maine.
 Other small business owners or individuals may also be able to recommend an insurance company, based on the service they’ve received.